 I think the next frontier is among the most familiar; the living room.
 At first glance this seems unlikely, as the living room has been a part of American life for years.
 What more could be done?
 Quite a lot, actually, and there’s good reason to think consumers might embrace change in one of today’s most mundane rooms.
 Here’s the three core reasons why the living room is ripe for revolution.

 Welcome to @matt_on_tech, a simple blog belonging to me, Matt Smith.
-I’m a writer, technology guru, gamer, and editor of the Computing section at Digital Trends.
+I’m a writer, technology guru, gamer, and Senior Editor of the Computing section at Digital Trends.
 In my down-time I’m an avid fan of video games (particularly the strategy and racing genres), but I sometimes get away from my PC long enough to camp, hike and enjoy the Pacific Northwest.

 Email me to get in touch or follow me on Twitter and Google+.
 I’m currently looking for gigs that cover gaming, iOS devices or display technology.